tw98/room_selector/README.md

 # Roommate Randomizer

-This script groups a number of people from a larger group together in a random manner and builds a presentation to show the assignments.
-The script automatically formats the room assignments based on number of people in the room (layout tested for 2-12 people)
+This script randomly assigns people from a larger group to rooms and automatically creates a slideshow to present the room assignments.
+The Randomizer automatically creates clean, nicely-formatted pictures to show the room assignments.
+Works for an arbitrary number of people (tested for 2-12 people)

 Input:
 - csv file with cols: